Rotation: Fixed axis vs. fixed point

-The end result of any sequence of rotations of any object in 3D about a fixed point is always equivalent to a rotation about an axis.
-However, an object may physically rotate in 3D about a fixed point on more than one axis simultaneously, in which case there is no single fixed axis of rotation - just the fixed point.
-However, these two descriptions can be reconciled - such a physical motion can always be re-described in terms of a single axis of rotation, provided the orientation of that axis relative to the object is allowed to change moment by moment.
+The combination of any sequence of rotations of an object in three dimensions about a fixed point is always equivalent to a rotation about an axis (which may be considered to be a rotation in the plane that is perpendicular to that axis).
+Similarly, the rotation rate of an object in three dimensions at any instant is about some axis, although this axis may be changing over time.

+In other than three dimensions, it does not make sense to describe a rotation as being around an axis, since more than one axis through the object may be kept fixed; instead, simple rotations are described as being in a plane.
+In four or more dimensions, a combination of two or more rotations about a plane is not in general a rotation in a single plane.

-Axis of 2 dimensional rotations
+Axis of 2-dimensional rotations

-2 dimensional rotations, unlike the 3 dimensional ones, possess no axis of rotation.
-This is equivalent, for linear transformations, with saying that there is no direction in the plane which is kept unchanged by a 2 dimensional rotation, except, of course, the identity.
+2-dimensional rotations, unlike the 3-dimensional ones, possess no axis of rotation, only a point about which the rotation occurs.
+This is equivalent, for linear transformations, with saying that there is no direction in the plane which is kept unchanged by a 2-dimensional rotation, except, of course, the identity.

 The question of the existence of such a direction is the question of existence of an eigenvector for the matrix A representing the rotation.
 Every 2D rotation around the origin through an angle $\theta$ in counterclockwise direction can be quite simply represented by the following matrix: